Ouranosinc/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 #.
 Once your Pull Request has been accepted and merged to the ``main`` branch, several automated workflows will be triggered:

-    - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the ``main`` branch on GitHub. **It is not necessary to manually bump the version in your branch when merging (non-release) pull requests.**
+    - The ``bump-version.yml`` workflow will automatically bump the patch version when pull requests are pushed to the ``main`` branch on GitHub. **It is not recommended to manually bump the version in your branch when merging (non-release) pull requests (this will cause the version to be bumped twice).**
     - `ReadTheDocs` will automatically build the documentation and publish it to the `latest` branch of `{{ cookiecutter.project_slug }}` documentation website.
     - If your branch is not a fork (ie: you are a maintainer), your branch will be automatically deleted.